oeg-upm/github-action-sparql/README.md

 # SPARQL-Validator

-`SPARQL-Validator` is a Github Action that checks if one or multiple `.sparql` files with a SPARQL querry inside are well formed.
-To check taht the action will make a query to [dbpedia](https://dbpedia.org/sparql), if the status of this query is `400`, meaning that the file is not well formed the action will fail.
-Independently of the result of the execution the action will put a comment in the pull request with the results of the execution.
+`SPARQL-Validator` is a GitHub Action that checks whether the SPARQL queries included in one or multiple `.sparql` files are well formed.
+The action evaluates each of the queries found in the repository in the SPARQL endpoint specified as a parameter.
+If the status obtained after evaluating this query is `400`, this means that the file is not well formed and the action will fail.
+Independently of the result of the execution, the action will put a comment in the pull request with the results of the execution.

 ## Usage
 Create a `.github.workflows/[name].yaml` file in the repository.